-- Tell students you will read aloud Chapter 5, "It's War!"
-They should follow along in their Reader as you read. - Have students turn to the first page of the chapter. - Have students refer to the maps of the colonies on page 92 as they read the chapter. - Preview the core vocabulary words before reading the chapter. - Begin by telling students the first vocabulary word they will encounter in this chapter is fronts. - Have them find the word on page 40 of the Reader.
-Explain that each vocabulary word is bolded the first time it appears in the chapter.
+- Project Visual Support 8.1 and read the Purpose for Reading aloud to students. - Tell students you will read aloud chapter 5, "It's War!"
+They should follow along in their Reader as you read. - Have students turn to the first page of the chapter. - Have students refer to the maps of the colonies on page 87 as they read the chapter.
+You may wish to display the Revolutionary War Battles Map prepared in advance. - Preview the core vocabulary words before reading the chapter. - Begin by telling students the first vocabulary word they will encounter in this chapter is fronts. - Have them find the word on page 40 of the Reader.
+Explain that each vocabulary word is bolded the first time it appears in the chapter. - Have students refer to the glossary at the back of the Reader, locate front, and then have a student read the definition. - Explain the following: - the part of speech - alternate forms of the word - Have students reference Activity Page 8.1 while you read each vocabulary word and its meaning.